maine-woDNA/maine-woDNA.github.io/Collection/HorizontalBackground.md

 ***CHECK YOUR KNOWLEDGE***

 Time to check your knowledge!
-Based on our experimental design, how many total horizontal samples will be collect?
+Based on our experimental design, how many total horizontal samples will we collect?

 **A.** 16 samples and 2 controls.